aimlfun/MiniCA/README.md

 It's possible that you want a secure connection to a server that is only known by its IP address.
 You can do that with certificates on both ends.

-For that you generate a root & intermediate CA then a server certificate for the IP addresses like this:
+For that, you generate a root & intermediate CA, then a server certificate for the IP addresses like this:
 ```bash
 MiniCA.exe --ip-addresses 192.168.1.100
 ```